ashikraj78/menuMind/memory-bank/activeContext.md

 - **AI Prompt Consistency:** Azure GPT-4o prompt is kept in sync with the original mobile implementation for consistent results.
 - **Schema Synchronization:** Backend code and memory bank schema are ahead of the actual Supabase database; migrations must be run to keep the DB in sync with the code and documentation.
 - **Dynamic SQL-to-JSON Pattern:** The new execute_sql function using jsonb_agg is now the standard for dynamic SQL result serialization in this project.
+- **API Abuse Protection:** IP-based rate limiting using `slowapi` is now the standard pattern for protecting public API endpoints from abuse and scraping, starting with the `/search` endpoint.